prool/proolix/proolix-l/src/stage2/readme.txt

 1. install boot sector (see in boot-sector directory)

-2. copy file 'boot' to diskette (file must be FIRST on diskette!)
+2. copy files 'boot' and 'cp' to diskette (file must be FIRST on diskette!)

 3. Boot from this diskette